-Using information garnered through the applicant self-identification tool, the search chair and EO coordinator will make an assessment of the applicant pool viability approximately one or two weeks prior to the consideration date to determine: has a pool been generated that will likely yield quality candidates, is the pool sufficiently diverse, and should recruitment be extended?
-Ultimately, the EO coordinator must approve the applicant pool.
+The search chair and EO Coordinator will make an assessment of the applicant pool viability approximately one or two weeks prior to the full consideration date to determine: has a pool been generated that will likely yield quality candidates, is the pool sufficiently diverse, and should recruitment be extended?
+Ultimately, the EO Coordinator must approve the applicant pool.

-Search committee evaluates applicants and seeks OEO approval of "short list" candidates and techniques for further screening (Approved by OEO)
+Search committee evaluates applicants and seeks approval of semifinalist or finalist candidates

-The determination of who will participate in the on-campus interviews should be made by the search committee with input from the appointing authority.
-Once these individuals are identified, it will be the responsibility of the search support staff person to arrange the schedule and notify the individuals scheduled.
+Once the finalists are identified and have been approved in the TMS, it will be the responsibility of the search support staff person to arrange the schedule and notify the individuals scheduled.
 The search chair must ensure that vested campus constituencies are notified, especially if there will be open forums and/or the position is one of University-wide impact.
-Reminders from the search chair that interviews are anticipated around a given time will help campus constituencies plan.
+Reminders from the search chair that interviews are anticipated around a given time will help campus constituents plan.
 At least two full work weeks between notification of the first interviews and arrival on campus is suggested to facilitate optimal participation.

 Campus interviews take place

 Participants in the interviews should be given information on how to provide their assessment.
 Whether a specific evaluation or comment form is used is at the discretion of the search committee.
 Maintaining the confidentiality of the information is imperative.
-Participants may be extremely reluctant to be candid if they think others outside the search committee and appointing authority may have access to their comments.
-It is recommended that the table of Appropriate and Inappropriate Questions During Interations with Candidates be shared with all individuals who will interact with the candidates during the interview process.
+Participants may be extremely reluctant to be candid if they think others outside the search committee and hiring authority may have access to their comments.
+It is recommended that the table of Appropriate and Inappropriate Questions during Interactions with Candidates be shared with all individuals who will interact with the candidates during the interview process.

-At the conclusion of the campus interview process, the appointing authority should receive a final recommendation from the search committee.
-Before the final recommendation is given to the appointing authority, it is to be reviewed and approved by the OEO.
+At the conclusion of the finalist interview process, the hiring authority should receive a final recommendation from the search committee.

-Upon receipt of final recommendation from the search committee, the appointing authority selects the candidate(s) to receive the job offer(s).
-Once a selection has been made, but prior to the offer, a review and approval is to be conducted by the EO coordinator and the OEO.
-The time allotted for the review is 24 hours, but additional time may be necessary if there are questions or additional information is needed.
-All offers, however, are subject to the approval of Colorado State University Central Administration and the Board of Governors.
-After the selected candidate accepts the offer, the remaining non-selected candidates should receive notification from the search chair regarding their non-selection and the completion of the search.
+Upon receipt of final recommendation from the search committee the hiring authority selects the candidate(s) to receive the job offer(s).
+Once a selection has been made, but prior to the verbal offer, the EO Coordinator and the OEO review the request submitted in the TMS.
+The turnaround for the review is 24 hours, but more time may be necessary if there are questions or additional information is needed.
+All offers, however, are subject to the approval of the Colorado State University Central Administration and the Board of Governors.
+After the selected candidate accepts the verbal offer, a background check is requested.
+Once the background check process is complete, the hiring authority can provide the candidate with a written offer letter.
+Once the signed offer letter is received and the hiring proposal is completed, the remaining non-selected candidates should receive notification from the search chair regarding their non-selection and the completion of the search.

-The appointing authority must notify the search chair and EO coordinator of the acceptance or rejection of the offer as soon as possible to allow for the completion of the required compliance documentation in order to finalize the search.
 The search chair or designated search support staff member is responsible for collecting and retaining all pertinent search documents for three years.
-This includes ALL materials submitted by applicants: resumes, curricula vitae, reference letters, performance documents, video or audio tapes (duplicate copies may be destroyed).
-This also includes the materials gathered by the search committee regarding the applicants: the search committee rating sheets from the initial screening, evaluation forms, phone or campus interviews, notes from reference checks, search correspondence, summaries, list of nominations (including nominees who did not subsequently apply for position), the minutes from search committee meetings, interview schedules, final recommendation, etc. Materials may be saved electronically in an easily retrievable and confidential format.
+This includes any materials submitted by applicants that have been printed out and assessment notes taken; resumes, curricula vitae, reference letters, performance documents, video or audio tapes (duplicate copies may be destroyed).
+This also includes the evaluative materials gathered by the search committee: the search committee rating sheets from the initial screening, evaluation forms, phone or campus interviews, notes from reference checks, search correspondence, summaries, list of nominations (including nominees who did not subsequently apply for the position), the minutes or notes from search committee meetings if taken, interview schedules, final recommendation, etc. Materials may be saved electronically in an easily retrievable and confidential format.

-The initial rating sheet of minimum qualifications is completed by two members of the search committee (the search committee chair and one other member).
+The initial rating sheet of minimum qualifications is completed by two members of the search committee (the search committee chair and one other committee member).
 The resulting preliminary screen is based solely on the minimum objective qualifications set out in the position description and should include no subjective assessments.
-These are generally questions which can be answered yes or no. If there are questions in the minds of the either of the two screeners, an applicant is left in the pool that is then passed to the search committee.
+These are generally questions which can be answered yes or no. If there is question about whether or not an applicant meets the minimum qualifications an applicant is left in the pool that is then provided to the entire search committee.

-Evaluation forms should reflect the required qualifications and usually will also list those qualifications that are preferred.
-Every search committee member reads, evaluates and scores the application of each applicant who meets minimum qualifications.
+Applicant Screening forms must be based on the minimum qualification that can be assessed from the written application materials.
+Applicant screening forms can also assess preferred qualifications.
+Every search committee member reads, evaluates and scores the application of each applicant who meets the minimum qualifications.
 Members should discuss in advance how they might evaluate criteria stated in the job description and if some criteria should be more heavily weighted than others.
-Assessment measures are to be objective and equitable for all members of an applicant pool and can be ascertained from the written application materials.
+Assessment measures are to be objective and equitable for all members of an applicant pool.
 Regardless of the information sought and the point at which it is used, there must be consistency to the degree possible among applicants.

-The applicant spreadsheet must list the names of all applicants (including incomplete applicants), the mechanism(s) used to eliminate applicants from further consideration, and a brief but specific summary of rationale for elimination for all applicants meeting minimum qualifications.
-All information on the spreadsheet must be congruent with supporting documentation ultimately retained in applicant or search files.
-The applicant spreadsheet is to reflect the consistent and equitable processes used for the applicant evaluations.
-The applicant spreadsheet is an active document that should be updated throughout the search process until the final hire is made.
+The applicant rationales must list a brief but specific summary of rationale for elimination for all applicants meeting minimum qualifications.
+All information must be congruent with supporting documentation ultimately retained in the applicant or search files.
+The applicant rationales are to reflect the consistent and equitable processes used for the applicant evaluations.